Create Your Own Aerial Lift Safety Checklist

 Aerial lifts are commonly used during construction projects, and they allow workers to safely perform many jobs above the ground.
 Yet, aerial lifts are also a leading cause of construction accidents in the United States, according to The Center for Construction Research and Training.
-This is why all job sites need a boom lift safety checklist.
+This is why all job sites need an aerial lift safety checklist.

 What Is an Aerial Lift Safety Checklist?